runyontr/kubefed-demo/README.md

 # Kubefed Demo

-This demo goes through deploying a federated minikube environment and deploying and managing an application between the two.
+This demo goes through deploying a federated [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) environment and deploying and managing an application between the two Kubernetes clusters.

-We will deploy two Minikube profiles (`cluster1` and `cluster2`) with `cluster1` being the primary cluster.
+We will deploy two Minikube profiles (`cluster1` and `cluster2`) with `cluster1` being the Host Cluster.
 After federating the two clusters, we will deploy an federated application to `cluster1` and propegate it to `cluster2`.

 ## Install